Skip to Content

 Spring radishes are very fast-growing.
 They produce seedlings within 5-8 days and are ready for harvesting in about 4-6 weeks.

-One trick is to use single rows of radishes in between your other vegetable beds.
+One trick is using single rows of radishes between your other vegetable beds.
 They will sprout first and help to demarcate the boundaries.

-They need well-drained, friable soil, a sunny position, and frequent watering to encourage their rapid growth.
+They need well-drained, friable soil, a sunny position, and frequent watering to encourage rapid growth.

 9. Swedes (Rutabaga)